 Students with previous course work in the program may do special projects that involve research and special study.
 The actual nature of the project must be determined in consultation with the supervising instructor.
-Prerequisite: Previous Business classes; a contract must be completed with the instructor prior to enrollment.
+Prerequisite: Two Business classes must be completed prior to enrollment; a contract must be completed with the instructor prior to enrollment.

-CAPP-039 1 unit

-Software Applications Workshop LEC 16-18
+CAPP-039 1 unit LEC 16-18 Software Applications Workshop

-(formerly Software Applications
+(formerly Software Applications Certification

-Certification Test Review)
+Test Review)